 Degree completion programs are fast academic programs for students who’ve started a four-year degree but never completed it.
 These programs allow them to use all of the credits they previously earned.
 Below, we’ll discuss a few of the fastest degree completion programs.

-- Bachelor of Science in Civil Engineering Technology | Old Dominion University.
-This online program from Old Dominion University can be used as a completion program for students that already possess up to 90 college credits.
+Bachelor of Science in Civil Engineering Technology | Old Dominion University.
+This online program from Old Dominion University can be used as a completion program for students who already possess up to 90 college credits.
 ODU only requires that students complete 30 credits with the university.
 The program prepares students for the Fundamentals of Engineering exam.

-- Bachelor of Science in Industrial Engineering | Lamar University.
+Bachelor of Science in Industrial Engineering | Lamar University.
 This “2+2” program from Lamar University allows students to complete the final two years of the BS program from home.
-Students must complete at least six math-based lower division courses.
+Students must complete at least six math-based lower-division courses.

-- Bachelor of Science in Software Engineering | St. Cloud State University.
+Bachelor of Science in Software Engineering | St. Cloud State University.
 This program from St. Cloud State is very flexible because students can enroll full-time, take one course at a time, or even skip a term.
-It is for professionals with an education in IT or others with a different educational background who want to break into the field.
+It is designed for professionals with an education in IT, as well as those with a different educational background who want to break into the field.

-- Bachelor of Science in Engineering Technology Management | University of South Carolina.
+Bachelor of Science in Engineering Technology Management | University of South Carolina.
 The University of South Carolina offers a “2+2” completion program that allows students with an associate degree in engineering technology to complete their BS degree.
 This program takes two years to complete full-time.

-- Bachelor of Science Electrical Engineering Degree Completion Program | Clemson University.
-Students can use previously-obtained credits from other colleges to complete this program at Clemson University.
+Bachelor of Science Electrical Engineering Degree Completion Program | Clemson University.
+Students can use previously obtained credits from other colleges to complete this program at Clemson University.
 It is for people who work full-time in engineering, not students who have just graduated from high school.

 Do Employers Respect Online Degrees?

-Probably the most important aspect of choosing an online degree program is to make sure that you’re getting one from a respectable accredited school.
-Accreditation equals quality education and no employer can resist that.
+Probably the most important aspect of choosing an online degree program is to make sure that you’re getting one from a respectable, accredited school.
+Accreditation equals quality education, and no employer can resist that.

 What Jobs Can You Get with an Accelerated Engineering Degree?

-- Computer Hardware Engineer | $136,230
+- Computer Hardware Engineer | $155,020 | 7% job growth¹³

-- Aerospace Engineer | $122,970
+- Aerospace Engineer | $134,830 | 6% job growth¹⁴

-- Electrical Engineer | $107,890
+- Electrical Engineer | $111,910 | 7% job growth¹⁵

-- Mechanical Engineer | $97,000
+- Mechanical Engineer | $102,320 | 9% job growth¹⁶

-- Civil Engineer | $95,490
+- Civil Engineer | $99,590 | 6% job growth¹⁷

 Best Accelerated Engineering Degree Jobs